 There is no medication, either a prescription or over the counter product, which will cure Autism Spectrum Disorder (ASD).
 However, some medications may help relieve some of the co-occurring conditions associated with ASD, such as anxiety, seizures, or self-injury.
-Additionally, medication may help to focus or calm your child so he or she can benefit from other treatments, such as behavioral and educational interventions.
+Additionally, medication may help your child focus or feel more calm so he or she can benefit from other treatments, such as behavioral and educational interventions.

 Deciding whether or not to try medication is a personal one.
 Sometimes, even parents who are wary of giving their child medication may ultimately decide to try one when their child’s symptoms become overwhelming to the child and the family.
 Trying medication does not mean that you or your child’s therapists and doctors have failed in helping your child.
 ASD is a medical condition, and sometimes a medication can help to improve its symptoms.

-There is limited understanding of how medications work in individuals with ASD.
-One reason for this is that individuals with ASD have inconsistent symptoms.
-Additionally, there are few scientific studies specifically focusing on individuals with ASD, and children with ASD in particular.
+There is limited understanding of how medications work in individuals on the autism spectrum.
+One reason for this is that ASD symptoms and co-occurring difficulties vary so widely across individuals on the autism spectrum.
+Additionally, there are few scientific studies specifically focusing on individuals on the autism spectrum, and particularly few in children on the spectrum.
 This makes it difficult to determine what medications work.
-Doctors do know that medications do not work the same way in individuals with ASD as they do in individuals with other conditions, such as Attention Deficit Hyperactivity Disorder, Anxiety Disorder, or other conditions.
+Doctors do know that medications do not work the same way in individuals on the autism spectrum as they do in individuals with other conditions, such as Attention Deficit Hyperactivity Disorder, Anxiety Disorder, or other conditions.
 Medications also do not always work the same way in children as in adults.

 Take time to consider all the information your doctor provides before making a decision about whether to try a medication.
 If you choose to go forward, make sure you follow all of the doctor’s guidelines about how much to take and when.
 If your child is not able to swallow a pill, talk with your doctor and pharmacist to see if the medication is available in liquid form or if the pill can be made into a suspension.
 Don’t try to convert the pill into liquid form yourself, as this can alter the medication.
 When getting the prescription from your doctor, schedule a time to check in with your doctor to discuss how the medication is working.